-- 2.2 Reporting Errors.
+2.2 Reporting Errors.
 You or your beneficiary must carefully review each report for any errors.
 You are to notify us immediately if there are any errors.
-If you do not tell us of any errors within 90 days after the date we mailed the report, we are relieved of any responsibility for the error. - 2.3 Corrections of Errors.
-We shall have the right to correct any error we make with respect to your Roth IRA unless IRS rules and procedures would not permit us to do so.
-Such errors include both reporting errors and non-reporting errors. - 2.4 Agents.
-We may use agents to assist us in fulfilling our duties under this agreement. - 2.5 Contribution Limitations.
+If you do not tell us of any errors within 90 days after the date we mailed the report, we are relieved of any responsibility for the error.

+2.3 Corrections of Errors.
+We shall have the right to correct any error we make with respect to your IRA unless IRS rules and procedures would not permit us to do so.
+Such errors include both reporting errors and non-reporting errors.

+2.4 Agents.
+We may use agents to assist us in fulfilling our duties under this agreement.

+2.5 Contribution Limitations.
 For any tax year, we will only accept contributions to your Roth IRA which do not exceed the maximum dollar amount which a person may be eligible to contribute for federal income tax purposes (see Disclosure Statement Section 4.2).
 However, if you provide us with a certification, we may accept a rollover contribution, or a transfer contribution.

 Your contribution will be reported as a contribution for the year in which it is made, unless you clearly instruct us, in writing, that it is for the prior year.
 This procedural rule also applies to a direct deposit of your tax refund into your Roth IRA.
+2.6 Fees.
+You agree to pay us the fees specified in our current schedule of fees, if any, for establishing and maintaining your Roth IRA.
+We may replace or change our fee schedule at any time, upon giving you 30 days written notice.
+You hereby authorize us to deduct these fees from your Roth IRA assets.
+However, in the case of an administrative fee, we will allow you to pay such fee with nonRoth IRA funds, but we have no duty to inform you of this option other than herein.